storageengineer/Monogame2020_LinuxWin10/README.md

 This is a Monogame v3.8, Desktop GL project.
 C# files were added to the project manually and the /contents folder was rebuilt manually.

+Make sure you edit the gamefonts.spritefont and menufonts.spritefont to use a font on your system.
+Currently its set to Arial font.

 There's no dependencies to the original XNA assemblies nor does it reqire an old version of Visual Studio.

 If I learn how to create a VS2019 Template addon, I'll add that to this repository